 |Home > People > Find by Last Name >|

 Professor Frances Ruane has been Director of the ESRI since December 2006.
-She is currently a member of the Economic Advisory Group in Northern Ireland, the Council of Economic Advisers in Scotland and the European Statistical Advisory Committee (ESAC).
-She is also a Research Associate of the Institute of International Integration Studies, and an Honorary Professor in the Department of Economics at Trinity College.
+She is currently a member of the Economic Advisory Group in Northern Ireland and the European Statistical Advisory Committee (ESAC).
+She was appointed a member of the new Council of Economic Advisers in Scotland in January 2015, having previously served two terms 2007-2011 and 2012-2014.
+She is also an Honorary Professor in the Department of Economics at Trinity College.

 Prior to joining the ESRI, Frances Ruane was Associate Professor in the Department of Economics in Trinity College Dublin, where she also held the posts of Director of the Policy Institute and Director of the MSc programme in Economic Policy Studies.
 Earlier in her career, she held positions in the Industrial Development Authority, the Central Bank of Ireland and Queen’s University, Kingston, Ontario.